Hiya toonsters! We got a great show for you today!

 Tropes applicable to him include:

-- Acting for Two: Quite a lot.
-Overlaps with Talking to Himself.
-Much like Billy West, Tress MacNeille, and Mel Blanc, Adler is one of those voice actors who could conceivably voice every character (male and female) in an animated show if given the chance (and Adler has, if Cow and Chicken is indicative of anything).
+- Acting for Two: See Talking to Himself.
+Much like Billy West, Tress MacNeille, and Mel Blanc, Adler is one of those voice actors who could conceivably voice every character (male and female) in an animated show if given the chance.

-- Breakthrough Hit: For voice acting: Tiny Toon Adventures in 1991, for directing and behind-the-scenes work, The Rugrats Movie in 1998.
+- Breakthrough Hit: For directing, Rugrats and The Rugrats Movie in 1998.

 - Cross-Dressing Voices: As Cow in Cow and Chicken, Bev Bighead and Gladys Hippo in Rocko's Modern Life and numerous others.
 He also uses his Cow voice whenever Buster Bunny crossdresses.

 - The Danza: Played a recurring character called Mr. Adler in Beavis And Butthead.